WannaCry: How to protect yourself, what’s happened so far and what could happen next

 Friday’s attack affected an estimated 300,000 machines in 150 countries.
 Targets included Britain’s hospital network, Germany’s national railway and government agencies around the world.

-North America was spared the worst of the initial attack, but there were a few documented cases in Canada:
+North America was spared the worst of the initial attack: On Tuesday, an official with the U.S. Department of Homeland Security told reporters that fewer than 10 U.S. organizations had reported to the agency that they were affected.
+There were also a few documented cases in Canada:

 - At the University of Montreal, 120 of the school’s 8,300 computers were affected by WannaCry over the weekend.
 A spokesperson told The Globe on Tuesday that no other computer had been affected in the past 48 hours and that as far as the university knew, no ransom had been paid.